luvies/node-config/README.md

 #### Vue

-For the Vue-specific config, you need the following packages manually:
+For the Vue-specific config, you need the following extra packages (they are not added as peer dependencies since only Vue projects will use them):

 - `eslint-plugin-vue`
 - `vue-eslint-parser`